Publications; Works in Progress

 “Revisiting a Solid Work of Scholarship From the Past.”
 Review of Mark Edwin Andrews, Law versus Equity in The Merchant of Venice: A Legalization of Act IV, Scene 1.
 Boulder: University of Colorado Press, 1965.
 Amazon.
 Jan.
 24, 2019, https://www.amazon.com/Law-versus-equity-merchant-Venice/product-reviews/B0007DFE7O.

-Short story, “The King of Maragor,” an original retelling of a Jataka tale, Skipping Stones: A Multicultural Literary Magazine for Teens.
+Short story, “The King of Maragor,” an original retelling of a Jataka tale, Skipping Stones: A Multicultural Literary Magazine.
 Sept.
 5, 2023. https://www.skippingstones.org/wp/.
 A story with a simple, timeless insight into dealing with fear.
+It was praised by the Agni Yoga Society.

 Poem, “Bard of the Yard,” Westward Quarterly: The Magazine of Family Reading.
 Summer, 2021.
 Page 10.